Types of anaesthesia

-A general anaesthetic is essential for a very wide range of operations.
-This includes all major operations on the heart or lungs or in the abdomen, and most operations on the brain or the major arteries.
-It is also normally needed for laparoscopic (keyhole) operations on the abdomen.
+A general anaesthetic is required for a very wide range of operations.
+This includes most major operations on the heart, lungs or in the abdomen, and many operations on the brain or the major arteries.

-Anaesthetic drugs are injected into a vein, or anaesthetic gases are given for the patient to breathe.
+Anaesthetic drugs are injected into a vein, or anaesthetic gases are given to you to breathe.
 These drugs stop the brain from responding to sensory messages travelling from nerves in the body.

 Anaesthetic unconsciousness is different from a natural sleep.
 You cannot be woken from an anaesthetic until the drugs are stopped and their effects wear off.

 While you are unconscious, the team in theatre look after you with great care.
 Your anaesthetist stays near to you all the time.

 A local anaesthetic numbs a small part of the body where you are having the operation.
 It is used when nerves can be easily reached by drops, sprays, ointments or injections.
 You stay conscious, but free from pain.
 Common examples of surgery using local anaesthetic are having teeth removed and some common operations on the eye.